iamkevingreen/Ragnarok/README.md

 ## Setup

+Navigate to `server/fixtures.js` to change the default admin settings to whatever you want for the initial user

 Run `meteor` in the root to install dependencies and start the server

 *No need to run bower install despite it being in the root meteor package handles that*